USC Thornton alumni and faculty win at 2022 GRAMMY Awards

-Faculty member Vince Mendoza and alumni Grant Gershon, Robert Istad and Carlos Rafael Rivera are among those who won awards.
+At the Grammy Awards 2022, faculty member Vince Mendoza and alumni Grant Gershon, Robert Istad and Carlos Rafael Rivera are among those who won.

 USC Thornton artists, including both faculty and alumni, won in multiple categories for the 64th GRAMMY Awards, which took place on Sunday, April 3.
 After the ceremony was delayed as a result of the Omicron variant, the show moved to Las Vegas for the first time.